rising-dancho/flask-react-native/README.md

 # flask + react-native + sqlalchemy

+## backend
+- create article ✅
+- read article (single or all articles) ✅
+- update article ✅
+- delete article (in progress) ❌

 ## in order to run or test this:
 - make sure you have ```XAMPP``` with ```MySQL``` and ```Apache``` running on the localhost. (so that you have access to ```PhpMyAdmin```: create a new table there and name it ```flask```)
 - python must also be installed on your machine (tick the ```PATH``` checkbox before installing python)